MSU-DHI-Lab/data-workflows-workshop/day-01-metadata-cleaning-and-normalization/01-labs/lab-02/README.md

 # Lab 02: Clean, Make Values Consistent, and Export a Reproducible Recipe

-Goal: apply targeted fixes to rights, place, and creator fields, then export both the cleaned CSV and the OpenRefine operations file (a saved record of the steps).
+The goal of this lab is to apply targeted fixes to rights, place, and creator fields, then export both the cleaned CSV and the OpenRefine operations file.
+The operations file is the most important artifact because it captures your exact steps for future reruns.

-Inputs:
+This takes about 30 minutes.

+**Inputs:**
 - `../lab-01/inputs/collection_export_raw.csv`
 - Optional: your saved OpenRefine project from Lab 01

-Outputs:
+**Outputs:**
 - Cleaned CSV saved to `outputs/collection_cleaned.csv`
-- Operations file saved to `artifacts/openrefine_operations.json` (a `.json` file meaning a structured text format; already provided; update with your own if you add steps)
+- Operations file saved to `artifacts/openrefine_operations.json`
 - Data dictionary and dataset README starter files in `artifacts/`

-Time: ~30 minutes.

-## Why these fields and why we keep changes small
-- **Rights:** high-impact for reuse; ambiguity blocks sharing.
-We make values consistent with a short allowed list without inventing new statements.
-- **Place:** common search facet; small differences break aggregation.
-We make names consistent (city/state) while keeping the original intent.
-- **Creator:** attribution needs consistency; we tidy spacing and a light Last, First pattern without pretending to do full authority control.
-- The OpenRefine operations file is the most important outcome because it lets anyone replay your exact steps on future exports.

-## Steps
-1) **Do:** Open your Day 01 project in OpenRefine (or import the raw CSV again).
-   **Why:** Starts from the inspected data so your edits trace back to known issues.
-   **You should see:** The same rows and facets from Lab 01.
-   **If it doesn't look right:** Re-import the raw CSV and recreate the three facets to confirm the state matches your notes.

-2) **Do:** Apply the provided operations file (`artifacts/openrefine_operations.json`) via Undo/Redo → Apply.
-   **Why:** Reusing a recipe speeds work and keeps changes reproducible.
-   **You should see:** Rights values collapse to three options; place values normalize; creator spacing cleans up.
-   **If it doesn't look right:** Ensure you selected `openrefine_operations.json`, not the CSV; check the Undo/Redo tab for errors and reapply.

-3) **Do:** Add a text facet on `rights` to confirm only the allowed tokens remain.
-   **Why:** Quick validation that the rights cleanup stuck.
-   **You should see:** Only `CC BY 4.0`, `Public Domain`, `Rights Reserved`.
-   **If it doesn't look right:** Reapply the operations file; check for trailing spaces and run a trim transform on `rights` if needed.

-4) **Do:** Add a text facet on `place` to confirm variants collapsed.
-   **Why:** Ensures place cleanup did not leave stray variants.
-   **You should see:** `New York City, NY` and `Albany, NY`.
-   **If it doesn't look right:** Look for capitalization differences; reapply the place transforms or adjust the expression and re-export the recipe.

-5) **Do:** Spot-check `creator` values (5–10 rows) for spacing and order.
-   **Why:** Light formatting reduces duplicates, but we avoid heavy merging to prevent meaning loss.
-   **You should see:** Consistent `Last, First` or tidy versions of existing strings without invented names.
-   **If it doesn't look right:** Undo and adjust the creator transform to avoid reordering ambiguous names; keep changes minimal.

-6) **Do:** Export the cleaned data as CSV to `outputs/collection_cleaned.csv` (Export → Comma-separated value).
-   **Why:** Creates the shareable file your colleagues will use.
-   **You should see:** A downloaded CSV with normalized rights and places.
-   **If it doesn't look right:** Confirm the export included headers; ensure no filters are active that might hide rows.

-7) **Do:** Export your updated operations file (Undo/Redo → Extract → Save to `artifacts/openrefine_operations.json`).
-   **Why:** Captures the exact steps for reruns and makes future repeats much easier.
-   **You should see:** A file downloaded; it should list your transforms.
-   **If it doesn't look right:** Reopen the Undo/Redo tab to confirm steps exist; re-export and check that the file is not empty.

-8) **Do:** Open `artifacts/data_dictionary_template.md` and `artifacts/dataset_readme_template.md`; fill them with your cleaned field definitions and notes, then save into `05-artifacts/` if desired.
-   **Why:** Documentation alongside the data preserves meaning and reuse context.
-   **You should see:** Completed files with every field described, rights guidance noted, and notes on where the file came from and what changed, saved alongside your cleaned CSV.
-   **If it doesn't look right:** Make sure you opened the markdown files, not the CSV; copy them afresh from `artifacts/` if you edited heavily.
+## Why These Fields, and Why Keep Changes Small

+**Rights:** High impact for reuse.
+Ambiguous rights statements block sharing.
+You will make values consistent with a short allowed list without inventing new statements.

+**Place:** Common search facet.
+Small differences break aggregation.
+You will standardize names (city/state) while keeping the original intent.

+**Creator:** Attribution needs consistency.
+You will tidy spacing and apply a light Last, First pattern without pretending to do full authority control.

+The operations file matters because it lets anyone replay your exact steps on future exports.
+A CSV can be shared, but the operations file explains how you got there.

+---

+## Step 1: Open Your Project

+Open your Day 01 project in OpenRefine.
+If you saved it from Lab 01, it should appear in your recent projects.
+If not, reimport the raw CSV from `../lab-01/inputs/collection_export_raw.csv`.

+You should see the same rows and facets from Lab 01.
+If the data looks different, reimport the raw CSV and recreate the three facets from Lab 01 to confirm the starting state matches your notes.

+---

+## Step 2: Apply the Provided Operations File

+OpenRefine can replay a saved set of transformations.
+A sample operations file is provided in `artifacts/openrefine_operations.json`.
+Applying it shows you how reproducibility works in practice.

+Go to the Undo/Redo tab (top left of the screen), click Apply, and paste the contents of `artifacts/openrefine_operations.json`.
+Click Perform Operations.

+You should see changes happen immediately.
+Rights values collapse to three options.
+Place values normalize.
+Creator spacing cleans up.

+If something goes wrong, check that you pasted the JSON correctly and that the column names in the file match your dataset.
+Look at the Undo/Redo tab for error messages and try again.

+---

+## Step 3: Verify Rights Cleanup

+Add a text facet on the `rights` column if one is not already visible.

+You should see only three values: `CC BY 4.0`, `Public Domain`, `Rights Reserved`.
+No other variants should remain.

+If you still see variants, reapply the operations file.
+Check for trailing spaces by running a trim transform: click the rights column dropdown, select Edit cells, then Common transforms, then Trim leading and trailing whitespace.

+---

+## Step 4: Verify Place Cleanup

+Add a text facet on the `place` column.

+You should see standardized values like `New York City, NY` and `Albany, NY`.
+No variants like `NYC` or `New york City` should remain.

+If variants remain, look at the capitalization.
+You may need to reapply the place transforms or add a manual fix for a missed case.
+After fixing, re-export the recipe (Step 7) to capture your adjustment.

+---

+## Step 5: Spot-Check Creator Values

+Look at 5 to 10 rows to confirm creator values have consistent spacing and a light Last, First format where that format already existed.

+You should see values like `Doe, Jane` without double spaces.
+Avoid reordering names that were ambiguous in the original.
+Keep changes minimal.

+If you see problems, undo the last step and simplify the creator transform.
+Small, conservative changes are better than aggressive cleanup that distorts meaning.

+---

+## Step 6: Export the Cleaned CSV

+Go to the Export menu (top right), select Comma-separated value, and save the file as `outputs/collection_cleaned.csv`.

+You should see a downloaded CSV with normalized rights and places.
+Open it briefly to confirm headers are present and rows look correct.

+If rows are missing, check that no filters are active.
+Go back to OpenRefine, click "Remove All" on the facet panel to clear filters, then re-export.

+---

+## Step 7: Export Your Updated Operations File

+Go to the Undo/Redo tab, click Extract, and copy the JSON.
+Save it to `artifacts/openrefine_operations.json`, replacing the sample file with your own version.

+This captures the exact steps you applied.
+Anyone can replay this file on a new export to get the same results.

+If the extracted JSON is empty, check the Undo/Redo tab for recorded steps.
+If nothing is there, your transforms may not have applied.
+Redo them and extract again.

+---

+## Step 8: Start the Documentation Files

+Open `artifacts/data_dictionary_template.md` and `artifacts/dataset_readme_template.md`.
+Fill them with your cleaned field definitions and notes about what changed.

+Save your completed versions into `05-artifacts/` or keep them alongside your cleaned CSV.

+Documentation alongside the data preserves meaning and helps others understand your decisions.
+Even brief notes are valuable.

+If you edited heavily and want a clean start, copy fresh templates from `artifacts/`.

+---

+## Checkpoint

+Before moving on, confirm:

+- [ ] `outputs/collection_cleaned.csv` exists and has consistent values
+- [ ] `artifacts/openrefine_operations.json` contains your cleaning steps
+- [ ] You started notes on your normalization decisions

+If all three are checked, you are ready for Lab 03.

+---

+## If Something Went Wrong

+**Values did not change as expected:** Check whether you applied the transformation to the correct column or had a filter active.
+Use Undo to step back and try again.

+**Operations file will not apply:** Verify the JSON syntax.
+Check that column names in the file match your dataset exactly.
+Look for typos.

+**Exported CSV has fewer rows:** Clear all filters before exporting.
+Compare the row count in OpenRefine to the exported file.

+**Operations file is empty after extract:** Confirm you made changes.
+If the Undo/Redo list is empty, your transforms did not apply.
+Redo them manually.

+**Non-UTF-8 characters after export:** Export using UTF-8 encoding.
+Reopen the file in a UTF-8 aware editor to confirm special characters display correctly.